How to Have the Perfect Campervan Holidays With Your Dog

 If your dog is happy travelling in a car, he’ll be comfortable in the campervan.
 He may even prefer the camper as it will feel more spacious.
 In fact, don’t be surprised if your dog ends up loving the campervan as much as you do - after all, this is a great opportunity for them to spend more time with their favourite person, getting more walks and extra petting.
 You’ll tend to be more relaxed on holiday, so your dog will feel more relaxed too.

-When you head off on an adventure, we suggest planning in some stops to give your dog a chance to stretch its legs.
+Especially on longer car journeys, make sure your dog is kept comfortable and cool by keeping the temperature comfortable and look at shading out the back windows.
+When you head off on an adventure, we suggest planning in some stops to give your dog a chance to stretch its legs and have a drink of water.
 This is so easy in your campervan.
 Once you’ve found a scenic spot, simply pull over and brew yourself a cuppa at the same time.
 Bliss.

 Some dog owners like to acclimatise their dog to the campervan before heading out on a longer trip.
 This will help you figure out what your pet needs to feel most comfortable.
 So maybe you could head to the beach or the woods in the camper and reward your dog with a long walk.
 Keep some edible treats in the camper and your dog will soon be as keen as you are about campervanning.